 - The lunch period should be a relaxing and pleasant break in the school day for all students.
 In order to maintain a pleasant atmosphere, everyone's cooperation is necessary. - Students are expected to arrive at the cafeteria in a prompt manner as they would for a class. - Students must eat in the cafeteria during the period to which they have been assigned. - Trash or food is never to be thrown.
-Violation of this is considered a Level C offense under the Discipline Code. - Food must remain in the cafeteria. - Each table is responsible for the cleanliness of that table and the surrounding area. - Students are to behave in a courteous and mannerly way to each other and to all adults. - No food and/or beverages are permitted in the building except in the cafeteria and common areas.
+Violation of this is considered a Level C offense under the Discipline Code. - Food must remain in the cafeteria unless students have a pass to eat in library or teacher classroom - Each table is responsible for the cleanliness of that table and the surrounding area. - Students are to behave in a courteous and mannerly way to each other and to all adults. - No food and/or beverages are permitted in the building except in the cafeteria and common areas.